ernestojeda/device-onvif-camera/README.md

 ## Tested Onvif Camera
 [Tested Onvif cameras with Onvif functions.](./doc/tested-onvif-camera.md)

+The postman collections for testing:
+- The [ONVIF collections](./doc/postman/onvif.postman_collection.json) are used to test the camera directly.
+- The [device-onvif-camera](./doc/postman/device-onvif-camera.postman_collection.json) collections are used to test the device service.

 ## Pass parameter via URL query parameter
 [Get Command Parameter](./doc/get-cmd-parameter.md)